About Kentik

 How is flow data collected?

-• Direct: From routers or switches directly to Kentik servers (see About Devices).
+• Direct: Flow data is sent directly from routers or switches to Kentik servers (see About Devices).

-• Proxy agent: From routers or switches via a locally hosted instance of kproxy, Kentik's NetFlow Proxy Agent, which can be configured to collect, munge, encrypt, and redirect both flow and SNMP.
+• Proxy agent: Flow data is collected via a locally hosted instance of kproxy, Kentik's NetFlow Proxy Agent, which can handle both flow and SNMP data.

 How do I access my data?

-• Portal: Access via the views available in the Kentik portal (UI), including the Data Explorer, Dashboards, and the Query Editor.
+• Portal: Use the Kentik portal’s UI, including Data Explorer, Dashboards, and the Query Editor, to view your data.

-• APIs: Access via one of the Kentik APIs; see About Kentik APIs.
+• APIs: Access your data programmatically via Kentik APIs (see About Kentik APIs).

-• Firehose: Supported by our ktranslate agent, Kentik Firehose enables you to integrate Kentik-enriched flow records into other (non-Kentik) analytics systems, either directly or through a data lake; see Using Kentik Firehose.
+• Firehose: Utilize Firehose, supported by the ktranslate agent, to integrate enriched flow records into other (non-Kentik) analytics systems or data lakes (see Using Kentik Firehose).

 Anything else I should know?

-- Take a minute to check the KB Tips, which open from the question mark icon in the KB's main navbar.
+• Use the KB Tips from the question mark icon in the KB's main navbar for guidance.

 © 2014- Kentik